 (To see an interactive version of the map/elevation profile, click on the ride name, upper left, wait for the new map to load, then click on the “full screen” icon, upper right.)

 This is another ride where the Mapmyride elevation profile seems to have lost its mind.
-I remember a nearly flat leg along the river, then a fairly steady, moderate climb along the creek.
-Moore’s profile backs me up.
+Moore’s book and RidewithGPS has it right.